 - When identifying an appropriate practicum site, start with your personal and professional network and then branch out as needed.
 Be sure you read all the information in this handbook. - There is information designed to help you find a practicum site and preceptor on your My Chamberlain experience.
 Log on at community.chamberlain.edu.
 Under Resources on the navigation menu on the left, select Practicum/Clinical Resources.
-Under College of Nursing, select MSN AGPCNP Immersion and Practicums. - It is important to remember that the practicum gives personnel in facilities the opportunity to observe you as a potential employee; you may consider employment goals in selecting a site as well. - The site may be in the institution where you are currently employed but you must function outside of your RN role and work as an AGPCNP student with your preceptor. - Students should ensure they are seeing adolescent, adult and older adult patients (age 13 and up).
-Pediatric patients (ages zero to 12 years old) are not appropriate for this program track. - Your practicum site can include primary care settings clinics/offices, skilled nursing facilities, long-term care nursing facilities, rehabilitation centers or palliative/hospice centers and is based on the specific requirements for each practicum course.
-Your practicum site cannot be in an inpatient setting, such as a hospital.
+Under College of Nursing, select MSN FNP Immersion and Practicums. - It is important to remember that the practicum gives personnel in facilities the opportunity to observe you as a potential employee; you may consider employment goals in selecting a site as well. - The site may be in the institution where you are currently employed but you must function outside of your RN role and work as an FNP student with your preceptor. - Students should ensure they are seeing all ages and patients across the lifespan.
+This includes ages zero and up. - Your practicum site cannot be in an inpatient setting, such as a hospital, skilled nursing facility or a rehabilitation center.
 If your preceptor sees patients in a clinic but also does rounds in an inpatient setting, you must submit a separate practicum application to have the additional site approved.
+Once approved, you may round with your preceptor, for a limited amount of time.
 Please work with your course instructor for guidelines specific to your course.
 Without prior approval, hours spent on rounds will not count toward the practicum requirement.